-Morgan glanced over his shoulder.
-Splashing through the water was Grieves.
+Glancing over his shoulder, Morgan saw Grieves splashing through the water.
 He stopped and waited for her to catch up.

-Cleopatra Grieves was a few years younger than Morgan, tall and heavy-set, dressed in the same dark blue NSO suit and black boots.
-A Principal Investigation Officer, Grieves had worked with Morgan for six years and there was no one he trusted more.
-In her younger days she’d been a Jamaican national amateur bodybuilder, but after giving up competitive bodybuilding her body had given up too.
+Cleopatra Grieves was a few years younger than Morgan, tall and heavy-set, dressed in the same dark blue suit and black boots.
+A Principal Investigation Officer in the NSO’s London office, Grieves had worked with Morgan for just on six years, and there was no one he trusted more.
+In her younger days she was a Jamaican national amateur bodybuilder, but after giving up competitive bodybuilding her body had given up too.
 She was still the strongest person Morgan knew, but her stamina left a lot to be desired.

 “Took your time,” he smiled as she stopped and bent forward with hands on knees.
 He watched as she caught her breath.
 “You should get that bladder looked at.”

-“Looks like you stopped for a swim,” Grieves shot back, straightening.
+“Looks like you stopped for a swim,” Grieves shot back, looking him up and down.
 “How’s the water?”

 He clapped his hands on his friend’s shoulders.
 “If we didn’t have a bloodbath to get to, I’d show you,” he said with a playful shove towards the creek.

 Grieves’ face lit up.
 “So that’s what they found, was it?
 A body?”